 1. Is it possible to breastfeed a baby with CDH?

 Some babies with less severe CDH can be breastfed without any complications.
-Besides severity, clinical condition and associated anomalies also play a role in determining the possibility of being able to breastfeed.
+Besides severity, clinical conditions and associated anomalies also play a role in determining the possibility of being able to breastfeed.

 2. How long do babies with CDH live?